TRossen89/SYS4SemGruppeF/Log.md

 - when I have filled out the required boxes
 - then
   if I have pressed 'Save changes' the changes are saved and my page appears with the changes
-  if I have pressed 'Preview' a preview appears where I can press 'Back to edit', 'Save changes'
+  if I have pressed 'Preview' a preview appears where I can press 'Back to edit' or 'Save changes'
   if I have left the edit profile page a message box appears saying "Are you sure want to leave without saving?"